 - Online sales

-To me, this indicates too many ways people who should not have a gun to purchase a gun, period.
+The bottom line, there are too many ways for people who should not have a gun to purchase one.

-While some states have embraced universal background checks for all firearm purchases, other states are still struggling to pass necessary laws.
-In particular, the Protect Law Enforcement Act (PLEA).
+While some states have embraced universal background checks for all firearm purchases, others are still struggling to pass necessary reform.
+Currently, only 13 states require universal background checks before buying a gun.

-Aside from our 2nd Amendment “Right to Bear Arms”, there is also a lack of data showing statistical proof that gun control legislature definitively impacts firearm-related deaths in America.
-One study conducted by the Gun Policy Research Review conducted a study weighing statistical data for 8 gun-related areas of concern against the effectiveness of 13 types of gun policies in the United States.
+Data providing statistical proof that the gun control legislature impacts firearm-related deaths in America is lacking.
+One study conducted by the Gun Policy Research Review conducted a survey weighing statistical data for eight gun-related areas of concern against the effectiveness of 13 types of gun policies in the United States.